kl2karpenko/MateAcademy/8_lesson/readme.md

 #### 3. Create clock, with a seconds arrow going around the clock as it should be, the our arrow will be static.
 Count the step of animation and roattion right

 #### 4. Create a modal window that opens after 4 seconds page loaded, and closes after 5s delay.
+Animations for modal window: https://mate-academy.github.io/fe-program/lesson_9_homework.html

 #### 5. Create new page.
 Add 1 button in the middle of the page.
 Create a modal window that opens on hover on this button with 0.5s delay. (modal window should look like modal window) After showing, it closes after 3s delay.